NSO-developer/nso-examples/service-management/README.md

 reconciliation.
 See the NSO Development Guide chapter Services Deep Dive for service discovery documentation.

+### confirm-network-state
+The example demonstrates out-of-band changes handling with a service policy.
+The managed devices have confirm-network-state processing configured and have out-of-band changes related to the provisioned services, which NSO processes during a related change or a sync-from operation.

 ### upgrade-service
 Based on the `rfs-service` example's `vlan` service package.
 Performs a package upgrade where instance data in the NSO CDB is changed and migrated with the